Live to Tell

 "Live to Tell" is a song by American singer Madonna from her third studio album, True Blue (1986), and also featured in the crime drama At Close Range, starring her then-husband Sean Penn.
 Originally composed as an instrumental by Patrick Leonard for the film Fire with Fire, the piece was rejected by Paramount, prompting Madonna to adapt it for At Close Range.
 She wrote the lyrics, added melodies and a bridge, and co-produced the track with Leonard.
-Lyrically, the pop ballad with torch influences explores themes of deceit, mistrust, and emotional trauma rooted in childhood.
+Lyrically, the torch song in the form of a pop ballad explores themes of deceit, mistrust, and trauma rooted in childhood.

 Released on March 26, 1986, in the United States ahead of the film's premiere, "Live to Tell" also served as the lead single from True Blue.
 Internationally, it was issued on April 14.
-Upon release it was acclaimed by critics, with praise being given to Madonna's vocal performance.
-Retrospectively, "Live to Tell" has been widely cited as one of the singer's finest ballads.
-Commercially, it became her third number-one on the US Billboard Hot 100 and her first chart-topper on the Adult Contemporary chart, while also reaching the top of the charts in several countries, including Canada and Italy.
+It was acclaimed, with praise for the vocal performance, and it has since been widely cited as one of Madonna's finest ballads.
+It was Madonna's third number-one on the US Billboard Hot 100 and her first number-one on the Adult Contemporary chart.
+It also reached number one in several other countries, including Canada and Italy.

-The accompanying music video shows the singer alone in a dark studio, intercut with scenes from At Close Range.
+The music video shows Madonna alone in a dark studio, intercut with scenes from At Close Range.
 Madonna has performed "Live to Tell" in four of her concert tours, most recently on the Celebration Tour (2023–2024).
 Its most controversial rendition occurred during 2006's Confessions Tour, in which Madonna sang suspended on a mirrored cross wearing a crown of thorns.
 The performance drew strong condemnation from religious leaders, who accused her of blasphemy; Madonna defended the segment, stating it was meant to highlight the plight of children suffering from AIDS in Africa.
 The song has since been covered by numerous artists and remains a staple in tribute compilations.